Ramanbaral/Password_manager_SE/README.md

-# BiCrypt Password Manager
+# BitCrypt Password Manager

-BiCrypt Password Manager is a secure and lightweight command-line password manager written in Python.
+BitCrypt Password Manager is a secure and lightweight command-line password manager written in Python.
 It allows users to securely store, generate and manage their passwords.

 ## Features